F41S3/Flight-Sim/README.md

 # Flight-Sim
 Final project involving mountains generated with Perlin noise.

+# Requirements
-Written in C using an early version of FreeGLUT.
+Written in C using an early version of FreeGLUT and OpenGL.

 # How to Build
 This project was built on linux using the cmake compiler in CLion.